 Enfield Carers Centre is a local charity offering support and advice for all unpaid carers in the borough of Enfield.

 Fancy a break, cinema trip, meal out or a massage?
+Even the most dedicated carers sometimes long for some time for themselves.
 Our “Time For A Break” scheme can help.

 Support groups provide a place where you can be honest, share tips on ways of coping, and enjoy some fun and laughter.